manojkumar-jmp/github-pages-templates/README.md

+📘 See [DISCLAIMER.md](https://github.com/manojkumar-jmp/.github/blob/main/DISCLAIMER.md) for legal and usage disclaimers related to this repository.

 # Static Website Generator

 This project is a simple static website generator using [Jinja2](https://palletsprojects.com/p/jinja/) templating and Bootstrap 5.3.3 for styling.